radeonxray/UFO-Exam/README.md

 ![alt_text](/BlogAssignment/tsOnChange.png)

-_Picture 9: A standard looking OnChange-function.
-Same in TS as in JS_
+_Picture 9: A standard looking OnChange-function - same in TS as in JS_

 When trying to extract the data in the handleCommentInput-function, the code now requires the developer to define the correct parameter _type_.
 This can sometimes result in spending a lot of time, which makes it even more important for the developers to know what tools and modules they are working with, so they can quickly narrow down the possibilities.